scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 Implementing unit tests is also easy.
 Since you should be following best practices listed in the previous sections, this becomes an almost directly copy-and-paste formula, regardless of the package details.
-You might need to adjust the Python versions to suit your taste.
+You might need to adjust the Python versions to suit your taste; you can also test on different OS's if you'd like by adding them to the matrix and inputting them into `runs-on`.

 {% raw %}